IBM-Cloud/weather-company-data-demo/README.md

   ```
   $ cf push --no-start
   ```

 9. Now bind the service to your app. **Note**: The name *insights-for-weather-demo* must be updated to reflect the name that you chose in step 5.

   ```
   $ cf bind-service insights-for-weather-demo weatherinsights-service
   ```

 10. Finally, start your app.
-You can also do this from the Bluemix dashboard. **Note**: Use the name of the app that you chose in step 5.
+You can also do this from the Bluemix dashboard. **Note**: The name *insights-for-weather-demo* must be updated to reflect the name that you chose in step 5.

   ```
   $ cf start insights-for-weather-demo